idvorkin/idvorkin.github.io/_d/time-off-12-2020.md

 #### Data Analysis - Pandas

-See [pandas](/td/pandas), and my sleep and weight analysis blog posts.
+See [pandas](/td/pandas), and update my [sleep](https://nbviewer.jupyter.org/github/idvorkin/jupyter/blob/master/SleepAnalysis.ipynb) and weight analysis jupyter pages.

-- ☐ Find the "theory" of data shapes, and use it to your advantage
+- ☑ Find the "theory" of data shapes, and use it to your advantage
-- ☐ Get better at pivot tables and learning new graphing libraries (altair!)
+- ☑ Get better at pivot tables and learning new graphing libraries (altair!)
-- ☐ Read Pandas for everyone
+- ☑ Read Pandas for everyone
-- ☐ See if there are new tools for Jupyter
+- ☑ See if there are new tools for Jupyter

-TODO link to techdiary udpates for this.

 #### CUT: Ranking Systems